 TerriaJS can be built and run on almost any macOS, Linux, or Windows system.
 The following are required to build TerriaJS:

-- Node.js v6.0 or later. v7.x is also known to work.
-We currently recommend that you avoid using v8.x because v8.x includes npm v5.x which causes problems with some of our dependencies.
+- Node.js v6.0 or later. v7.x and v8.x are also known to work.
 You can check your node version by running

 node --versionon the command-line.

-- npm v3.0 or later.
-We currently recommend that you avoid using v5.x. npm is usually installed automatically alongside the above.
+- npm v3.0 or later. v4.x and v5.x are also known to work. npm is usually installed automatically alongside the above.
 You can check your npm version by running

 The following components are optional: